What is a VPN and what does it do?

 Protect your digital privacy with a VPN

-Connect with Norton Secure VPN to enhance your online privacy, obscure your location, and help access the content you love.
+Connect with Norton VPN to enhance your online privacy, obscure your location, and help access the content you love.
 Plus, Norton’s VPN has a no-log policy, meaning we don’t track or store your online activities.
 Gen on-the-go access and more anonymous browsing today.

 FAQs about VPNs